pborenstein/twohorses/src/twohorses.md

 ## The second night

-That night the brown horse had another dream in which Equus, the god of horses, appeared to him and said to him "Brown horse!
+<p class="first-line">That night, the brown horse had another dream in which Equus, the god
+of horses, appeared to him and said to him "Brown horse!
 Brown horse!
 You will race two more times, and then: You.
 Shall.
-Die!"
+Die!"</p>

 The following morning, the brown horse kept shaking his